explosion/spaCy/CONTRIBUTING.md

 `python -m spacy info --markdown`.

-* **Checking the model compatibility:** If you're having problems with a [statistical model](https://spacy.io/models), it may be because to the model is incompatible with your spaCy installation.
+* **Checking the model compatibility:** If you're having problems with a [statistical model](https://spacy.io/models), it may be because the model is incompatible with your spaCy installation.
 In spaCy v2.0+, you can check this on the command line by running `python -m spacy validate`.